Tax News & Views: Health Care Edition has been added to your bookmarks.

 The source for health care insights: The Deloitte Center for Health Solutions (DCHS) is the research division of Deloitte’s Life Sciences and Health Care practice.
 The goal of DCHS is to inform stakeholders across the health care system about emerging trends, challenges, and opportunities.

 Weekly insights to keep you informed and ahead.
 This weekly series explores breaking news and developments in the US health care industry, examines key issues facing life sciences and health care companies and provides updates and insights on policy, regulatory, and legislative changes.

 John W. Sadoff, Jr

-The passthroughs area of tax generally focuses on the taxation of partnerships and S corporations, and their respective partners and shareholders.
-It, among other things, considers the taxation of contributions, distributions, and transfers of owners’ interests.
-What are some recent technical developments, potential tax planning considerations, and marketplace trends that may impact your company?
-Learn about recent developments in passthroughs tax and potential implications for your company.
+The pass-throughs area of tax generally focuses on the taxation of partnerships and S corporations, along with their respective partners and shareholders.
+Among other things, it considers the taxation of contributions, distributions, and transfers of owners’ interests.
+What are some recent technical developments and potential tax planning considerations that may impact your company?
+Participants will learn about recent developments in pass- throughs tax and potential implications for your company.

 Special Edition | Transfer pricing and permanent establishment: Insights on new guidance

 The valuation of dependent agent PE (DAPE) and of digital PEs relies heavily on transfer pricing concepts in one of the most controversial areas of international tax.
 Participants will learn about the transfer pricing aspects of these recent developments, along with legal and economic insights on potential implications and considerations.